 As one of Ireland’s leading economic commentators, David recognises the pivotal role of Economics in all of our daily lives and it is his aim to make the ‘dismal science’ as captivating and accessible as possible.

-David writes two weekly columns for The Irish Independent and The Sunday Business Post, though he also regularly contributes to a variety of other publications, from The Financial Times to Woodford Investment Management.
+David writes a weekly column for The Irish Independent, though he also regularly contributes to a variety of other publications, from The Financial Times to Woodford Investment Management.
 Now, as a member of Economics Without Boundaries, you can stay up to date with all of David’s latest insights and have his articles sent directly to your inbox.

 Did you know that Limerick has seen the biggest jump in income in the past decade?
 Not Dublin.
 Limerick.
 After-tax income in Limerick rose by 14pc between 2005 and 2015, according to the CSO.
 This is a huge figure given the collapse in incomes experienced across the...read more